You are likely familiar with probiotics, or at least heard of it in passing. This is the gut flora (good bacteria) that aids in digestion.

 Prebiotics, though, are less known even though they’re just as important.
 This is essentially a form of indigestible fiber that probiotics feed off of.
 For better overall gut health, you need both pro- and prebiotics.

 The list of prebiotic foods below reveals the top natural foods rich and full of this substance.
 It goes without saying that you should incorporate more of these foods into your daily intake.

 This is first in our list because it’s readily accessible and convenient.
 You can pack it in your lunchbox and eat it on the go without getting your hands messy.
-Bananas – as well as most other foods on this list – contain inulin.
+But the best part is, bananas — as well as most other foods on this list — contain inulin.
 This is a form of fiber commonly found in the roots of plants.
 Inulin is one of the well-known prebiotic sources.